awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2022-mmtta-eng.md

 In this paper, they proposed a new problem setting of test-time adaptation on the multi-modal 3D semantic segmentation.
 Instead of adopting the method that has limitations, they suggested a novel method to refine the pseudo label intra, and inter the modality.
 Since the method didn’t analyze the task-specific characteristics deeply, there is still room to improve and the method can be adapted for other tasks that deal with the multi-modal supervisory signals.

-###### *Research on test time adaptation is being conducted as a practical method for unseen data required.
+###### *Q. Research on test time adaptation is being conducted as a practical method for unseen data required.
 Especially, MM-TTA is the method to utilize the inputs from the  various sensors.
 In the case of fusion of various input sensor data, I wonder how the parts that have different input cycles and not synchronized were handled in detail.*

 ###### *A. This paper focuses more on interaction between two modalities than on actual synchronization in real time.
 As it does not fuse representation of two modalities, each of which makes a prediction and takes a prediction of the modality that has higher confidence as a pseudo-label.
 Research on how to synchronize the inputs of various sensors seems to be a great topic for future research.*